Pet Health & Cooking 101

 ABOUT DR. JUDY MORGAN:Dr. Judy Morgan, the 2018 Woman of the Year in the Women in the Pet Industry Network, is a certified and accredited veterinary acupuncturist, chiro practitioner, and food therapist.
 Based in southern New Jersey, she currently operates two award-winning veterinary hospitals.
 She is a sought-after speaker at dog shows, pet expos, and veterinary conferences, as well as a best-selling author of four books on holistic pet care and feeding including the recently released title Yin & Yang: Nutrition for Dogs, a holistic cookbook for pets that encourages the healing power of whole foods.
 Her weekly Naturally Healthy Pets radio show can be heard on DreamVisions7Radio.
 She can be reached at www.drjudymorgan.com

-- Cortisol: The Stress Hormone and What You Need To Know For Adrenal Health
+- Ageism in the Workplace: What You Need To Know